Salt Lake City Office

 Homeowners who’ve neglected regular plumbing maintenance throughout the year, shrugging off minor issues as “no big deal,” can see those issues intensify during the cold weather months.

-At Whipple Service Champions, Salt Lake City’s 24-hour plumbing experts, we’re here to help keep your system running smoothly throughout the season with our winter plumbing tips.
+At Whipple Service Champions, Salt Lake City’s plumbing experts, we’re here to help keep your system running smoothly throughout the season with our winter plumbing tips.
 Be on the lookout for these common winter plumbing problems, and take action immediately if you notice anything amiss in these areas.

 One of the most common cold-weather plumbing problems is frozen pipes.
 When the mercury dips below 32 degrees Fahrenheit, poorly insulated or exposed pipes in basements, garages, and crawl spaces are especially vulnerable to freezing.
 That means they’re in danger of bursting, and trust us, you want to avoid that mess at all costs.